grosenberg/Fluentmark/doc/EditorCss.md

 The `live watch reload` of the external stylesheet directory is experimental and should only be enabled when developing and testing external stylesheets.

+## Styles Spy

+The helper plugin `Dsl Styles Spy` provides an Editor context spy for revealing the styled text state at the current cursor location.

+Invoke the `Dsl Styles Spy` using

+> Alt + Shift + F3

 ## Defined CSS attributes